 MARCH 2021.
 Folks, we find most "stuff" by accident.
 We will add here as such is found.
-John Kuehn, a follower baptized around 1901, moved from Toledo to Pittsburgh with his wife and kids only a few years later to work as a "Bethelite", until CTR moved to NYC in January 1909.
-Someone so described would not be owning and thereafter selling a medium size boat during their stay at Pittsburgh Bethel.
-Apparently, John Kuehn's fresh appearance in Pitt gave CTR the idea of using Kuehn as the "straw seller" when CTR decided to sell that boat.
-There is zero indication that CTR liked pleasure boating, so we assume the small craft to have been "commercial", which raises the question of what kind of business operations was CTR involved which included one or more boats?
-On the Ohio River?
+John Kuehn, a follower baptized around 1901, moved from Toledo to Pittsburgh with his wife and kids only a year or so later to work as a "Bethelite", until CTR moved to NYC in January 1909.
+Someone so described would not be owning and thereafter selling a 35 foot "yacht" during their stay at Pittsburgh Bethel.
+Apparently, John Kuehn's fresh appearance in Pitt gave CTR the idea of using Kuehn as the "straw seller" when CTR decided, in 1907, to sell what we admittedly are assuming was CTR's boat.
+There is zero indication that CTR pleasure boated when he lived in Pitt, so we further assume that this craft must have been "commercial", which raises the question of in what kind of business operation was CTR involved which included one or more boats -- on the Ohio River?

 We backgrounded with all that just to get to this: In 1917, John Kuehn remarked that his main focus in recent years had been MINING.
 Later in the conversation, John Kuehn further remarked that he had NOT visited California since 1914.
 Well, in what state was Kuehn engaged in "mining" from 1914 until 1917 if not Soda Lake in California?
 Second, we generally have assumed that mining at Soda Lake began in Fall 1914.
 However, if John Kuehn moved on in 1914 from whatever he was doing for CTR at Soda Lake, then when did operations at Soda Lake actually begin?